 - a.
-Removal from the University for a Specified Period of time.
-A suspended student will be removed from enrollment, prohibited from entering University premises and blocked from future registration until reviewed and approved.
+Removal from UNT Dallas for a Specified Period of time.
+A suspended student will be removed from enrollment, prohibited from entering UNT Dallas premises and blocked from future registration until reviewed and approved.

 - b.
 Good conduct standing is removed.

 - c.
 Becomes a permanent conduct record.

 - d.
 May be reviewed by the Committee.

 - e.
-Must meet with a UNT Dallas SA Representative after suspension term is over to be re-instated to the University.
+Must meet with a UNT Dallas SA Representative after the suspension term is over to be re-instated to UNT Dallas.